 Let’s look at a poor example.
 In the offer below, Amazon advertises limited-time Kindle discounts.
 But there’s no clear deadline.

 The offer leaves me with this question: Is the deal good only through Christmas, or does it last through New Year’s Day?
 If I wanted to buy myself a Kindle, I’d be contemplating whether to take the deal or wait until after Christmas to see if someone gives me a Kindle as a gift.

 Even when I click on the offer, there’s still no deadline, which makes me think I still have time to act.

 If the ad said “Ends December 24,” I might jump on the offer before Christmas.

-On the other hand, Amazon does a great job of highlighting limited-time offers with their deal of the day.
-Here, they show a countdown so you know just how much time you have to act:
+On the other hand, Office Depot does a great job of highlighting their limited-time Black Friday offers with their countdown clock.

 Call Now!
 Act Fast!
 Shop Offers!
-These are all action-centric calls-to-action.
-They work well, but what if I told you that you could create more excitement by calling attention to the benefits?
+These are all traditional calls to action.
+They work well, but what if I told you that you could create more excitement by calling attention to the benefits of your offer?

 Ask yourself what your audience will get by acting on your offer, and then tell them what it is: